Botolan

-The municipality was founded by Spanish Governor-General Juan de Salcedo in 1572.
-Botolan is known for its larger Aeta population, wide gray sand beaches, and as the location of Mount Pinatubo.

 Etymology

 The name Botolan came from the a native variety of banana common in the area called "Boto-an".
 The word "Boto-an" is a Sambal word which combines the word botol which means "seeds" and the locative prefix -an, referring to a place with many seeded bananas.

+History

+The municipality was founded by Spanish Governor-General Juan de Salcedo in 1572.
+It is known for its relatively sizeable Aeta population, wide gray sand beaches, and its proximity to Mount Pinatubo.

+The town was founded by a Kapampangan from Mabalacat in 1819.

 Geography

 Located just south of the provincial capital of Iba, Botolan has the largest land area of the municipalities in Zambales.

 Botolan is 7 km from Iba, 71 km from Olongapo, and 197 km from Manila.

 Barangays

-Botolan is politically subdivided into 31 barangays.
+Botolan is politically subdivided into 31 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.